 12 Real Houseplants You Can Buy Online

-Skip a trip to the garden store and shop these real houseplants from the comfort of home.
+Shop these mood-boosting houseplants from the comfort of home.

 You don't have to be a gardening guru to fill your home with beautiful, thriving plants.
 Really!
 It's all about picking those that fit your budding green thumb status.
 If you're a newbie plant enthusiast, try your hand at hard-to-kill varieties like snake plants, ZZ plants and aloe plants.
 Next, pull in some philodendrons, parlor palms and ferns.
 You'll quickly discover the plants that work best in your home's lighting environment, whether that's bright, natural light or low, shade-heavy light.
-If a trip to the gardening center feels a bit overwhelming, then start here.
 We've got our favorite easy-care indoor varieties that you can buy online.

 Money Plant.
 Pancake Plant.
 UFO Plant.
 This little guy has a lot of names, but in Europe, it's also known as a Friendship Plant because it's popular to give a cutting to a friend.
 It maintains a tidy size, growing slowly up to about 12 inches tall.
 With thick, succulent-like leaves, the plant doesn't demand much water and thrives in low light.